Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/Significance Differential Tests/Anosim_test & Permanova_test/Read_me.md

   Arguments:

-  data:          Data matrix or data frame in which rows are samples and columns are response variable(s), or a dissimilarity object or a symmetric square matrix of                               dissimilarities. <br />
+  dat:          Data matrix or data frame in which rows are samples and columns are response variable(s), or a dissimilarity object or a symmetric square matrix of                               dissimilarities. <br />
   grouping:     Factor for grouping observations.<br />
   permutations: a list of control values for the permutations as returned by the function how, or the number of permutations required, or a permutation matrix where each row                     gives the permuted indices.
 We are just giving the script number of permutations.<br />
   distance:     Choice of distance metric that measures the dissimilarity between two observations.
 See vegdist for options.
 This will be used if dat was not a dissimilarity                     structure or a symmetr.<br />